 - Transferring files to your server using cPanel’s File Manager.

-Disclaimer: This site is not directly associated with WordPress, Automattic, or any WordPress-related products reviewed on this website.
-We may derive an affiliate commission of financial benefit from sales of any third-party services and/or products advertised on this site.
-All images remain the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: We have no direct association with WordPress, Automattic, or any of the products written about on this site.
+We may derive a financial benefit or affiliate commission from sales of any third-party products advertised, reviewed or linked to our site.
+All images remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.